-The Section 3 provision of the Housing and Urban Development Act of 1968, as amended (12 U.S.C 1701u) (Section 3) requires the City of Jacksonville to ensure that employment and other economic opportunities generated by the Department of Housing and Urban Development (HUD) financial assistance, to the greatest extent feasible, be directed to low and very low-income residents, particularly recipients of government housing assistance.
-These provisions also require that contracting opportunities, to the greatest extent feasible, be directed to business concerns that provide economic opportunities to low- and very low income persons.
+The Section 3 provision of the Housing and Urban Development Act of 1968, as amended (12 U.S.C.
+1701u) (Section 3) requires the City of Jacksonville to ensure that employment and other economic opportunities generated by the Department of Housing and Urban Development (HUD) financial assistance or H.U.D. assisted projects and other federally funded projects covered by Section 3, shall to the greatest extent feasible, be directed to low, and very low income persons, particularly persons who are recipients of H.U.D. assistance for housing.
+These provisions also require that contracting opportunities, to the greatest extent feasible, be directed to business concerns that provide economic opportunities to low and very low income persons.